Tyson Gay keeps sprinting in memory of 15-year-old daughter - News 12 Now

 Only, she wouldn’t want him to quit.
 So he keeps sprinting in the memory of his 15-year-old daughter, Trinity , who was shot and killed in October outside a restaurant in Lexington, Kentucky.

 “It’s crushing and it never goes away.
-But you try to live with it,” said Gay , who competes in the first round of the 100 on Thursday night at the U.S. track and field championships.
+But you try to live with it,” said Gay , who stumbled at the start and didn’t advance out of the first round in the 100 on Thursday night at the U.S. track and field championships.
 “You try to think about the good times.”

 Like how she used to visit him in Florida for spring break or Thanksgiving.
 Or how they had the same teacher in high school and the teacher once playfully told Trinity how much better of a student she was than her father.
 Or how when he couldn’t spell a word, he would turn and ask her.